In early 2014, my husband called me and asked, “Do you want to go to Peru for Thanksgiving?”

 I snorted.
 “Sure.
 Let’s go to Peru this Thanksgiving.
 Let’s also go to the moon.
 Maybe Narnia.”

 “Sweet!” he said.
-“Because I just found tickets for $275 round trip.”
+“Because I just found last minute flight deals for $275 round trip.”
 He then specified the dates – which were really specific, and eight months away.

 My heart race sped up a bit.
 We were saving to go to Europe.
 And it was eight months away!
 “We can’t,” I said firmly.